Constructive approach to solution of the conservation condition for conformal higher spin tree-point correlation function with equal spins: Results: Conservation Condition Solutions for and

-Investigating the r.h.s. of (\ref{A.12})-(\ref{A.20}) we arrive at the following classification of terms\footnote {From now on to avoid huge formulas we omit $(a,b;c;\hX)$ arguments for all three tensors and $(b;c;\hX)$ arguments for inversion matrix $I(b;c;\hX)=I$ in the main part of the paper as well}: There are "regular terms":
+Investigating the r.h.s. of (\ref{A.12})-(\ref{A.20}) we arrive at the following classification \footnote {From now on to avoid lengthy formulas we omit $(a,b;c;\hX)$ arguments for all three tensors and $(b;c;\hX)$ arguments for inversion matrix $I(b;c;\hX)=I$ in the main part of the paper as well}: There are "regular terms":

 and "irregular" terms: